xAPPO/MQTT/README.md

 # Installation Notes

 You must install the code for two components - the MQTT app and the MQTT client driver.
 The previous (alpha4) two drivers for 'MQTT switch' and 'MQTT dimmer' are no longer required and are deprecated / will no longer function.
 Instead you can now use any of the 24 Hubitat virtual drivers.
-The MQTT text driver is still available (optional) but is likely not required nor has it been tested with beta.
+The MQTT text driver is still available (optional) but is likely not required but it has been tested with beta3d.

 If you have a pre alpha 5 version you may lose/have to recreate any virtual devices that you have that import devices from MQTT into HE.
 If this is a concern contact me first as there is a way around it.
 You might wish to retain previous devices using my now deprecated drivers for the purpose of copying the MQTT details over to the newer HE Virtual drivers.
 Warning: Purging MQTT devices will delete these older devices pemanently.